 Handhole as defined by National Electrical Safety Code (NESC): An access opening, provided in equipment or in a below-the-surface enclosure in connection with underground lines, into which personnel reach but do not enter, for the purpose of installing, operating, or maintaining equipment or cable or both.

 Handhole as defined by SCL: An enclosure that is used for secondary service and/or streetlight system.
 Enclosures 233 or smaller.

-Standards Coordinator Quan Wang Standards Supervisor John Shipek Unit Director Andrew Strong Seattle City Light MATERIAL STANDARD
+Standards Coordinator Quan Wang Standards Supervisor John Shipek Unit Director Andrew Strong golshil